Trevor S. Lies

 Biography

 Trevor's research applies insights from decolonial theory, critical race theory, and cultural psychology to study how people engage with the ecological crisis.
-One line of research works to understand the lingering influence of colonial conceptions of nature and environmental concern in the cultural institution of U.S. state parks.
-Another line of work investigates how people imbue racialized and political power in determining the character of environmentalism.
-His active dissertation research explores the coloniality of support for continued urban development into the Wakarusa Wetlands in Lawrence, Kansas.
+One line of research works to understand how colonial conceptions of nature and environmental concern impact engagement with climate change in U.S. state parks.
+Another line of his work investigates how people racialized and political power inhibit the pursuit of environmental justice.
+His dissertation examines the relationship between neoliberal subjectivity and support for continued urban development in the context of the Wakarusa Wetlands south of Lawrence, Kansas.

 In 2019, Trevor graduated with distinction from the University of Kansas with a bachelor's in Psychology and a minor in Spanish.
 He was awarded the Senior Award for Outstanding Performance by the KU Department of Psychology.
 In 2021, Trevor received his Master of Arts degree in Psychology from the University of Kansas.